desamtralized/LocalMoney/SOLANA-COMPLETION/EPIC5_SDK_IMPLEMENTATION.md

 - Account fetching logic with efficient caching and data management
 - Helper methods for common operations and complex workflows
 - Gas optimization utilities and transaction cost estimation
-- Testing framework with unit tests, integration tests, and mock providers
+- Testing framework with unit tests, integration tests, and real on-chain transacitons with the solana-local-validator, no mocks or stubs.

 ## EXAMPLES: